 FINANCE ADVISORY BOARD RECOMMENDATION: Recommendation to approve (5-0-0)

-DESCRIPTION: This article seeks to amend the Town's general bylaws to conform to State law.
+DESCRIPTION: This article seeks to get the process for amendment of the general bylaws to conform to state law.

 VOTE REQUIRED FOR PASSAGE: Requires a two-thirds majority vote pursuant to the current General Bylaws, Chapter 1, Section 5.